YassElya/FinalProjectUnix/README.md

 - [Major technical issues solutions :bulb:](#Major-technical-issues-solutions-compared)
 # PROJECT DESCRIPTION:

-This project was created based on the discussion of me and my teammates about what GNU/Linux scenario that we want to develop which consists of creating a VPS streaming video server.
-Using some samples and examples we got form different open sources, a video streaming server.
+This project was created based on the discussion of me and my teammates about what GNU/Linux scenario that we want to develop which consists of hosting a website created in the VPS .
+Using some samples and examples we got form different open sources.
 We intend to create more like a web server with RTMP capability built into it that is dedicated to delivering live or on demand video content to the users with computer, smart tv or mobile device.

 ## Timeline:

 The timeline for our project is intended to be completed in less than 3 weeks.
-So, we will have three different deliverable parts and each one will involve in improving the previous deliverables:
+So, we will have three different deliverable parts and each one will involve in improving the previous deliverables.

 ## Project goals and deliverables:
 ### Deliveries: part1